You Can Make This DIY Christmas Gnome in 10 Minutes!

 They’re so simple and easy to make, whether you’re a beginner gnome maker or an expert, you can make several super fast!
 Which is perfect for gifts, because, let’s be honest, I don’t want to spend an hour on each gnome – I’d rather make 10 gnomes for 10 friends.
 Ha!
 If you’re ready to make a fun Christmas beginner gnome, let’s get started.

 As an Amazon Associate, I can earn from qualifying purchases.
+There could be affiliate links within this article.

-Tips to Make a Christmas Beginner Gnome
+Tips to Make a Beginner Christmas Gnome

 - It’s best if you can find a super plush velvet to make your Santa sock gnome.
 But, there’s a trick you should know, if you can’t find velvet.
 Minky.
 Just as plush looking, if not quite as luxurious, minky fabric is so divine, no one will realize you didn’t get the velvet.